Building inspections and approvals

 The duty to act in the public interest when performing building certification is a certifier’s primary duty.
 If there is an inconsistency in a certifier’s obligations, acting in the public interest prevails.

 A building certifier’s failure to act in the public interest may result in disciplinary action being taken.
-Private certifiers may also be fined up to 1,665 penalty units ($222,194 as at 1 October 2020).

 Examples of a building certifier failing to act in the public interest include:

 - seeking or accepting a benefit to themselves or others for acting contrary to their statutory functions

 - falsely claiming to hold the appropriate licence needed to carry out building assessments of a particular type